hdgarrood/hdgarrood.github.io/_drafts/2019-06-09-purescript-package-management.md

-Yarn is an alternative package manager for JavaScript which offers a `--flat` command line option to allow you to specify that you only want one version of any dependency to exist throughout your install tree.
+Yarn is an alternative package manager for JavaScript which offers a `--flat` command line option to allow you to specify that you only want one version of any given dependency to exist throughout your install tree.
 At first, this seems like it provides precisely what we're missing from npm!
 Unfortunately, it's not quite flexible enough to fill the gap, since lots of npm packages _rely_ on npm's dependency nesting in order to be able to install.
-Therefore, it needs to be possible to specify that some, but not all, packages be installed 'flat', and to allow others to use nesting.
+Therefore, it needs to be possible to specify that some packages be installed 'flat', and others may use nesting.
 Specifically, what we want by default is that PureScript packages should be installed flat whereas JavaScript packages should be installed as usual, that is, with nesting if necessary.

 Furthermore, requesting that at most one version of any PureScript dependency may exist in a dependency tree really needs to be something the package